 The squire from Northumberland captured David II of Scotland after the Battle of Neville's Cross in 1346.
 He was knighted for his actions but was ambushed and killed in 1363.

-Important Dates for the Cowpland family
+Early History of the Cowpland family

 This web page shows only a small excerpt of our Cowpland research.
 Another 95 words (7 lines of text) covering the years 1160, 1200, 1346, 1455, 1508, 1547, 1515, 1556, 1569 and are included under the topic Early Cowpland History in all our PDF Extended History products and printed products wherever possible.